HTML has links - PDF has Authentication

 (33) Replacement parts, such as load pins for clevis hooks must be at least equal to the original manufacturer's specifications.

-(35) The crane/derrick must not be assembled or used unless ground conditions are firm, drained, and graded to a sufficient extent as determined by a competent person, so that, in conjunction (if necessary) with the use of supporting materials, the crane/derrick manufacturer's specifications for adequate support and degree of level of the crane/derrick are met.
+(35) The crane/equipment must not be assembled, reconfigured, or used unless ground conditions are firm, drained, and graded to a sufficient extent, as determined by a competent person, so that in conjunction (if necessary) with the use of supporting materials, the crane/equipment manufacturer's specifications for adequate support and degree of level of the crane/equipment are met.
 The requirement for the ground to be drained does not apply to marshes/wetlands.
 For additional requirements for self-erecting tower cranes, see WAC 296-155-54100.

 (a) Ensure that ground preparations necessary to meet the requirements in subsection (35) of this section are provided.

-(38) If the assembly/disassembly director or the operator determines that ground conditions do not meet the requirements in subsection (35) of this section, that person's employer must have a discussion with the controlling entity regarding the ground preparations that are needed so that, with the use of suitable supporting materials/devices (if necessary), the requirements in subsection (35) of this section can be met.
+(37) If the A/D director or the operator determines that ground conditions do not meet the requirements in subsection (35) of this section, that person's employer must have a discussion with the site supervisor regarding the ground preparations that are needed so that, with the use of suitable supporting materials/devices (if necessary), the requirements in subsection (35) of this section can be met.

-(41) Multiple crane or multiple load line lifts.
+(40) Multiple crane/equipment or multiple load line lifts.

 (a) Plan development.
-Before beginning a crane/derrick operation in which more than one crane/derrick will be supporting the load or multiple load lines on one crane will be supporting the load, the operation must be planned.
+Before beginning a crane/equipment operation in which more than one crane/equipment will be supporting the load, or multiple load lines on one crane will be supporting the load, the operation must be planned.
 The planning must meet the following requirements:

-(ii) The plan must be designed to ensure that the requirements of this part are met.
+(ii) The plan must be designed to ensure that the requirements of this part are met; and

-(iii) Where the qualified person determines that engineering expertise is needed for the planning, you must ensure that it is provided.
+(iii) Where the qualified person determines that engineering expertise is needed for the planning, it must be provided.

 (b) Plan implementation.

-(ii) The lift director must review the plan in a meeting with all workers who will be involved with the operation.
+(ii) The lift director must review and discuss the plan in a meeting with all workers who will be involved with the operation.

 (a) The requirements in (b) of this subsection apply where there are accessible areas in which the crane's rotating superstructure (whether permanently or temporarily mounted) poses a reasonably foreseeable risk of: